 The Board has not adopted a tenure limit for Directors but does maintain an ultimate term limit as described below.
-While tenure limits can help ensure the Board of Directors gains a fresh perspective, the Board believes that the imposition of Director tenure limits may deprive Linamar of the contributions of longer serving Directors who have developed a deeper knowledge and understanding of the Company over time.
+While tenure limits can help ensure the Board gains a fresh perspective, the Board believes that the imposition of Director tenure limits may deprive Linamar of the contributions of longer serving Directors who have developed a deeper knowledge and understanding of the Company over time.
 The Board does not believe that extended tenure impairs a Director's ability to act independently of management or to present new or alternative viewpoints.

-The Board believes that this open policy is particularly important in the cyclical industrial markets in which Linamar participates as the experience and institutional knowledge of guiding a business through down markets has proven invaluable to the growth of the Company.
-Likewise, the Board considers it necessary to maintain more senior and seasoned members of the Board of Directors as a counterbalance to two factors which are unique to Linamar's ownership structure and its Board: the significant ownership stake of the founding Hasenfratz family and the significant participation of non-Independent Directors/Executive Insiders on the Board.
+The Board believes that this open policy is particularly important in the cyclical industrial markets in which Linamar participates.
+The extensive experience and institutional knowledge that tenured Directors gain from leading a business through diverse market conditions has proven invaluable to the Company's success.
+Likewise, the Board considers it necessary to maintain more senior and seasoned members of the Board as a counterbalance to two factors which are unique to Linamar's ownership structure and its Board: the significant ownership stake of the founding Hasenfratz family and the significant participation of non-Independent Directors/Executive Insiders on the Board.
 In view of those two realities, the HRCG Committee has recommended, and the Board has agreed, that at present the Board is best composed primarily of members with greater experience and tenure in order to offset the significant influence that may otherwise be affected by a controlling shareholder and several Executive Insiders on the Board.